kmc1191/Puprize/README.md

 - Java 8=>11 (Make sure to have correct JAVA_HOME setup in your environment) (using Java 17)
 - Maven
--  _add any other tech stack requirements_

 ## How to run it

 1. Clone the repository and go to the root directory.
-2. Execute `mvn compile exec:java`
+2. Execute `mvn compile exec:java` in "estore-api"
+3. In a different terminal, with the back-end now running, navigate to "estore-api/puprize-app" and run ng serve --open
-3. Open in your browser `http://localhost:8080/`
+4. Open in your browser `http://localhost:8080/`
-4.  _add any other steps required or examples of how to use/run_

 ## Known bugs and disclaimers
-(It may be the case that your implementation is not perfect.)

-Document any known bug or nuisance.
-If any shortcomings, make clear what these are and where they are located.
+No documented bugs as of this release

 ## How to test it